 School Report Card - Question and Answers

 The Department of Public Instruction (DPI) is required by state statute (Wis.
 Stat.
 115.385) to generate a school report card and district report card for every publicly funded school and district in the state.
 The report cards are intended to help schools and districts use performance data to celebrate successes and improve their efforts to prepare students for their futures.
-These public report cards can be found online at: http://dpi.wi.gov/accountability/report-cards.
-Our 2021-22 report cards are also posted below.
+These public report cards can be found online at: http://dpi.wi.gov/accountability/report-cards

-The current school and district report card is primarily based on last year’s performance during the 2021-22 school year.
-Due to the COVID-19 pandemic, DPI encourages caution when interpreting scores and ratings on the 2021-22 report cards.
+The current school and district report card is based on last year’s performance during the 2023-24 school year.

 At the foundation of the report cards are four priority areas.
 Schools and districts receive a score for each priority area: